aslamplr/blog/content/posts/my-first-post.md

 My email - aslamplr(at)gmail(dot)com (don't spam bomb me please!)

 Thank you for reading my post!
-I appreaciate you spend your time reading my post.
+I appreciate you spend your time reading my post.
 Please email me in case you followed my post and are stuck with your setup or anything related to this.
 I am happy to help you out or point you to the right direction.

 Thank you!